mdesilva/AmazonFlexUnlimited/README.md

 ## Usage ##

 1. Clone the repo to the machine you will be using to run the program (machine should be connected to Internet by wire for best results).
-2. Install dependencies
+2. Install dependencies using **pip3**: `pip3 install -r requirements`.
-3. Setup the desired Amazon Flex user account for which jobs will be searched for by running `export AMZNFLEXUSERNAME=$username` & `export AMZNFLEXPWD=$password`, where `$username` and `$password` is the Amazon Flex username and password.
-   - Note: Substitute `set` for `export` in Windows environments.
+3. Set `username` and `password` in **config.json**.
-4. Modify `config.json` to meet your job search requirements.
+4. Modify the remainder of **config.json** to meet your job search requirements.
 It already comes with some defaults.
 Fill out `desiredWarehouses` if you would like to restrict your job search to certain warehouses.
 Otherwise, leave `desiredWarehouses` as an empty list.

-`desiredWarehouses` can be a list of strings of **internal warehouse ids**.
+`desiredWarehouses` must be a list of strings of **internal warehouse ids**.
 For some example warehouses, refer to the table below.

 | Warehouse External ID | Warehouse Internal ID |